 Impact Radius is another network that we have been using for years!
 This network boasts some major programs such as Target, Blue Apron, HelloFresh, and so many more.
 It is a must join network for pretty much anyone.

 ShareASale is the last affiliate network on this list, but it is certainly not least.
 We’ve been a part of ShareASale for years and have no complaints.
-ShareASale boasts such programs as WarbyParker, Grammarly, Cricut, and Erin Condran.
+ShareASale boasts such programs as WarbyParker, Grammarly, and Cricut.

 8. Web Hosting Services and Blogging Tools